Shot-based quantum encoding: a data-loading paradigm for quantum neural networks: Background and Related Work

 \section{Background and Related Work}

 Variational quantum circuits (VQCs) underpin most algorithms designed for the NISQ era.
-A VQC applies a parameterised unitary \(U(\boldsymbol{\theta})\) to an initial state, measures a set of observables, and iteratively updates the angles \(\boldsymbol{\theta}\) to minimise a classical loss function \cite{peruzzo2014variational,Mitarai2018QCL,Cerezo2021VQA}.
-Early exemplars such as the Variational Quantum Eigensolver and the Quantum Approximate Optimisation Algorithm \cite{farhi2014qaoa} validated the hybrid optimisation loop, while subsequent studies analysed gradient landscapes and identified the barren-plateau issue, namely an exponential decay of trainable signal with qubit count \cite{McClean2018Barren}.
-Strategies including layer-wise training, problem-inspired ansätze, and noise-aware optimisers now aim to mitigate such pathologies.
+A VQC applies a parameterized unitary \(U(\boldsymbol{\theta})\) to an initial state, measures a set of observables, and iteratively updates the angles \(\boldsymbol{\theta}\) to minimize a classical loss function \cite{peruzzo2014variational,Mitarai2018QCL,Cerezo2021VQA}.
+Early exemplars such as the Variational Quantum Eigensolver and the Quantum Approximate Optimisation Algorithm \cite{farhi2014qaoa} validated the hybrid optimization loop, while subsequent studies analyzed gradient landscapes and identified the barren-plateau issue, namely an exponential decay of trainable signal with qubit count \cite{McClean2018Barren}.
+Strategies including layer-wise training, problem-inspired ans\"atze, and noise-aware optimizers now aim to mitigate such pathologies.

 The expressive power of any VQC ultimately depends on how classical information is embedded into the quantum register.
 In \emph{angle encoding} a real-valued feature \(x\) modulates a single-qubit rotation, typically an \(R_{y}(x)\) or \(R_{z}(x)\) gate.
 This linear mapping scales only with the number of qubits but enjoys shallow depth and straightforward hardware execution \cite{Havlicek2019Supervised,schuld2021effect}.
-Depth-amplified variants, sometimes called “quantum depth-infused'' (QDI) encodings, repeatedly interleave feature-dependent rotations with entangling layers to enrich the effective feature map \cite{PerezSalinas2020DataReupload}.
+Depth-amplified variants, sometimes called ``quantum depth-infused'' (QDI) encodings, repeatedly interleave feature-dependent rotations with entangling layers to enrich the effective feature map \cite{PerezSalinas2020DataReupload}, and have been deployed in industrial prediction and control settings \cite{lee2025blastfurnace}.
 By contrast, \emph{amplitude encoding} prepares a state whose computational-basis amplitudes store the entire data vector, achieving an exponential compression from \(2^{n}\) features into \(n\) qubits \cite{Schuld2018Supervised}.
-Exact state preparation, however, requires gate counts that scale exponentially in the worst case; schemes based on uniformly controlled rotations \cite{mottonen2005transformation}, isometry decomposition \cite{Iten_2016isometries}, or QRAM access \cite{Duan2024Compact} alleviate but do not eliminate the depth overhead.
+Exact state preparation, however, requires gate counts that scale exponentially in the worst case; schemes based on uniformly controlled rotations \cite{mottonen2005transformation}, isometry decomposition \cite{Iten_2016isometries}, or quantum random access memory (QRAM) access \cite{Duan2024Compact} alleviate but do not eliminate the depth overhead.